Has Depression got a grip on You?

 As a therapist who works with depression, I can help you.

-You don’t have to be trapped in constant stress, worry, and fear.
+Don’t remain trapped under constant stress, worry, and fear.
 Flatness, feeling blue, and a lack of energy don’t have to be your constant companions.